ZenwalkerD/angular-6-getting-started/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Json-server dependency

+Before running the `ng serve` command, make sure you also run `npm run json-server`

+## Features supported

+* Basic tabular display of Product list
+* Routing and Route guards implemented
+* Async pipes used in markup for asyncronous data fetching and display
+* Comments addition added to each product and saved into the DB
+* HTTPClient service for fetching/saving Data to DB.
+* Minor refactoring and code restructuring.

+## TODO
+* Proper modular restructuring
+* Module routing with child routing mechanism to be added
+* Angular Forms implementation
+* Angular Animations to be added if need be.
+>> Forking this repo to implement TODOs.
+Check out https://github.com/ZenwalkerD/Angular-6-Intermediate.git